andidwikiy/Data-Analytics/README.md

 # Data-Analytics-Projects
 Hello!
-Welcome to my data analytics project portfolio.
-You can see the details of each project, including the code and data, by clicking the project name.
+Welcome to my data analytics project portfolio.Full documentation of each project i.e the details of each project, including the code and data,can be accessed by clicking the project name.

 ## SQL Project
 ### [Project 1: Maven Movies Rental Company](https://github.com/andidwikiy/Maven-movies-rental-company.git)